Uncapped Xavi Simons in Dutch World Cup squad, Cillessen out - WHIZ News

 Van Gaal also selected injured stars Memphis Depay of Barcelona and Bayern Munich’s Matthijs de Ligt in his 26-player squad.

-Depay, who has scored 42 goals in 81 internationals, hasn’t featured since injuring a hamstring while playing for the Netherlands against Poland in September.
+Depay, who has scored 42 goals in 81 internationals, hasn’t featured since incurring a hamstring injury while playing for the Netherlands against Poland in September.
 De Ligt is recovering from a knee injury.

+“Memphis Depay is still injured or not (fully) recovered,” Van Gaal said, adding that it was against his normal policy to select injured players.
+“But Memphis has been so important to this group — not only as a football player, but also as a person, so, yes, I have kept a place open for him.”

+He described Depay as “medically fit” but added that he would not be ready to start the Netherlands’ opening match on Nov.
+21 against Senegal — likely its toughest opponent in the group stage — but might be able to come on as a substitute.

 Simons, 20, earned his call-up with a strong first half of the domestic season with Dutch league leader PSV Eindhoven after transfering from Paris Saint-Germain.
 Born in Amsterdam, the player named in honor of Spain World Cup winner Xavi Hernández, went through Barcelona’s youth academy before moving to Paris.